Australian Idol: Finals (Top 12)

 In the Season 1 to 7 finals, one contestant was eliminated per week.
 (With the exception of Season 1, which eliminated 2 in the first 3 weeks of the finals, and Season 3, which eliminated 2 in the first week of finals due to having a final 13).

-In the Season 8 finals, two contestants were eliminated per week.
+For Season 8 onwards, two contestants were eliminated in the first three weeks (Final 12, Final 10 and Final 8), and three were eliminated in Final 6 week, leaving three to go to the Grand Finale.

 Each week, contestants chose a song to a weekly theme on the Sunday night.
 (As the number of contestants got smaller, they sang two or three songs each).
 As in the semi-finals, each performance was critiqued by the judges, and then there was (approximately) 24 hours of voting by phone or SMS, before the results were announced on the Monday night.
 The eliminated competitor(s) then presented a final song – usually the number they sang the previous night.
 In Season 8, each of the bottom 4 performed on elimination night, after voting had closed but before the results were announced.

 Grand Finale

-The final results night, the Grand Finale, was held at the Sydney Opera House.
+The final results night, the Grand Finale, was held at the Sydney Opera House during seasons 1 to 7.
 It usually featured fireworks and an outdoor concert with many past Idol stars and other Australian musicians.
 It had been the highest rating episode of each season.
 The top 12 were celebrated and at the end of the night the winner was announced.
 Seasons 1–5 were held inside Sydney Opera House on the concert hall stage.
 For seasons 6 and 7, the finale was held on a stage erected on the Opera House forecourt.
+The Opera House has not been used in the reboot seasons (8 onwards).

 After the first two seasons, the top 12 and top 10 went on a national tour.
 There were no tours for later seasons.
 However, there was a "Winner's Journey Tour" involving the winner with some guest performances from the Top 12 for seasons 4 and 5.